My Work Setup

 When working with Microsoft SQL, I use SQL Management Studio ApexSQL tools, especially Autocomplete.
 When working with MySQL, I use MySQL Workbench.

-I bought the subscription to MAMP Pro only because it saves so much time in getting development environments set up and running.
+I bought the subscription to MAMP Pro only because it saves so much time setting up and running development environments.

 Insomnia – Free